dplaszewski/Portfolio/README.md

 * Testbirds - exploratory testing of an Online shop of a well known brand
 * Testing practice with an experienced tester
 * **PickEatUP - testing of a mobile software dedicated to stop wasting food in restaurants (https://pickeatup.io/)**

-## My projects
-* Kia Poland - functional testing of the Polish website of Kia car manufacturer